Norton-Villiers

 Norton-Villiers was a British motorcycle manufacturer formed in the 1960s following the collapse of AMC.
 During the general decline of the British motorcycle industry, a British Government initiative combined it with the remnants of BSA Triumph to form Norton-Villiers-Triumph.

 Norton Villiers (1966–1973)

-In 1966 AMC went bankrupt and were taken over by Manganese Bronze Holdings which formed Norton-Villiers to oversee operations.
+In 1966, AMC went bankrupt and were taken over by Manganese Bronze Holdings which formed Norton-Villiers to oversee operations.
 At the time Norton was the only motorcycle marque in the company that was making money.
 The AJS and Matchless traditional single cylinder four-stroke models ceased production.
 Matchless and AJS badged models equipped with Norton engines continued to be assembled until 1969.
 In 1968, all models were updated with new carburettors, ignition systems, and an ignition lock.
 The G15CS, N15CS, and M33CS models featured improved cycle components during the 1968–1969 production years.

 The P11 series was a completely new development for 1967 and was further developed for 1968–69.
 The P11 was available either as Norton or Matchless.

+In 2020, Indian automobile manufacturer TVS Motor Company acquired Norton Villiers.

+In April 2022, parent company TVS Motor announced an investment of £100 million into Norton Motorcycles to support the development of a new manufacturing facility in Solihull and the engineering of future electric and internal combustion models.